coreos/rkt/CONTRIBUTING.md

 CoreOS project docs should follow the [Documentation style and formatting guide](https://github.com/coreos/docs/tree/master/STYLE.md).
 Thank you for documenting!

-*Note*: rkt embeds footers which report data to Google Analytics.
-We encourage people to remove this code by running the python script `scripts/docs/analytics-footer.py remove` if you don't like that sort of thing.
-If you choose this route you will need to selectively add your changes, using `git add -e <filename>` or your git gui of choice, to avoid merge conflicts.
+*Note*: Some rkt documentation contains a footer that collects data for Google Analytics.
+The script at `scripts/docs/analytics-footer.py` accepts a `remove` subcommand to delete these footers.
+It's a good idea to exclude the `Documentation` directory from your git commits to avoid merge conflicts afterwards.

 ### Format of the Commit Message